boschsensortec/three-axis-accelerometer-model/README.md

 - 4 Bottom Layers
 - 10% Cubic Infill

-This MEMS Element model does not require any modifier, just make sure the orientation of the part follows the picture bellow.
+This MEMS element model does not require any modifiers; just ensure that the part's orientation matches the picture below.

 ![Alt text](Y_slicing.png)